-Developing our character through Mr. Jinnah's historic ideals
+Defining national character through Mr. Jinnah's ideals

 Mr. Jinnah explains that if we want to build up Pakistan then there is one essential condition, and it is, complete unity and solidarity amongst ourselves.

-Mr. Jinnah explains that local attachments have their value but what is the value and strength of a 'part' except within the 'whole'.
+Local attachments have their value but what is the value and strength of a 'part' except within the 'whole'.

 The history of political reforms for Balochistan is connected with the history of the struggle of the Muslims for freedom